 We are often asked, "What is the difference between your service and the other coaches out there?
-I need business management coaching, but everybody tells me they can help me turn my company around.
+I need business management coaching, but everybody tells me they can help me.
 Why should I go with you?"

 Check the questions below.
 These are the acid test of a good business coach or consultant.
 Review Michael's bio to see how he measures up, then read the experiences of his clients.